-Monoceros borders on the constellations Canis Major, Canis Minor, Gemini, Hydra, Lepus, Orion and Puppis, and forms part of the small Orion family of constellations along with Canis Major, Canis Minor, Lepus and Orion.
+Monoceros borders the constellations of Canis Major, Canis Minor, Gemini, Hydra, Lepus, Orion and Puppis, and also forms part of the small ‘Orion Family of Constellations’ along with Canis Major, Canis Minor, Lepus and Orion.

-Nevertheless, in its previous life, V838, an M6.31 star, was almost invisible until its sudden outburst in 2002 started lighting up its surroundings.
-The visible matter in the image does not form part of the star, instead it is matter surrounding the star that has been made visible by the spreading light echo from the outburst.
-One strange feature of the red supergiant V838 is the fact that it did not blow off its outer layers, which is what normally happens when stars explode, or suffer an outburst.
-Nonetheless, even though V838’s temperature has increased, it’s diameter has decreased, and it is now about 15,000 times brighter, and 370 times bigger than the Sun.
+– V838 Monocerotis, a red supergiant about 20,000 light years away, is arguably one of the most famous stars in the entire sky.
+The star was almost invisible to astronomers until its sudden outburst in 2002 started lighting up V838’s surroundings.
+The visible matter in the image does not form part of the star, but is instead matter surrounding the star that has been made visible by the spreading light echo from the outburst.
+One strange feature of the supergiant is the fact that it did not blow off its outer layers, which is what normally happens when stars explode, or suffer an outburst.
+Nonetheless, even though V838’s temperature has increased, it’s diameter has decreased, and it is now about 370 times bigger, and 15,000 times brighter than the Sun.

 Deep Sky Objects

-Messier 50 (NGC 2323); located about 3,200 light years away, this open cluster that was discovered by Charles Messier in 1772, has an apparent visual magnitude of 5.9, and is famous for the arrangement of its constituent stars, which is said to form the popular view of a human heart.
+– Messier 50 (NGC 2323) is an open cluster located about 3,200 light yearsfrom Earth with an apparent visual magnitude of 5.9.
+It was discovered by Charles Messier in 1772, and is famous for the arrangement of its constituent stars, which is said to form the popular view of a human heart.
 However, the shape of a heart is not readily apparent.

 – Rosette Nebula (Caldwell 49) is a vast gas and dust cloud that is around 65 light years across, 5000 light years distant, and has an apparent visual magnitude of 9.0.
 The Rosette Nebula supplied the material from which NGC 2244, the star cluster at the centre of the nebula, was formed.